SWLUG/swlug.github.io/README.md

 SWLUG website
 =============

-Candidate swlug.org website files.
+swlug.org website files.

-This repository contains candidate files for an updated, simpler swlug.org website.
+This repository contains files for the updated, simpler swlug.org website.

-Currently not the live site - here for discussion purposes!

 The icons are from Font-Awesome, released under the MIT licence, and available here: